artisan-roaster-scope/artisan/_docs/03-setup.md

 ![Phidget Setup](/assets/images/gsg/phidget config.jpg)

-*Example* - Here is a quick discussion of connecting a Phidget.
+*Example* - Here is one example of connecting a Phidget.
 Each device will differ.
 Connecting a Phidget is easy and you don't have to use the Port menu.

 For a Phidget 1048, the connections were made as follows:
 ![Phidget Connections](/assets/images/gsg/phidget wiring1.jpg) As thermocouples differ your wiring colors may vary.
 And different devices will connect differently.